JamieVaughn/vue-blog/docs/posts/lookup_tables.md

   }
 }
 ```
-And next we have an example of a lookup table function using a simple object factory:
+And next we have an example of a lookup-table function using a simple object factory:

 ```js
 function factorySound(str) {